AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/view-density.md

 >[!TAB Expanded]

-This is the view you are used to in Workspace.
+This is the version with the mostd expanded view.

 ![The Expanded view densities.](assets/view-density-expanded.png)